Using the Irregular Verbsand

 What is Reliable doing in the middle of the bed?
 Resting.

-Once you know which meaning you need, you must then choose the correct verb form.
-Look at the table below:
+Once you determine which meaning you need, choose the correct form from the table below:

 Infinitive Definition Simple Present Simple Past Past Participle Present Participle to lay to put something down lay(s) laid laid laying to lie to rest or recline lie(s) lay lain lying

-Important note: The simple past form of lie is the same word as the simple present form of lay.
+Important note: The simple present form of lay is the same word as the simple past form of lie.
 This shared form accounts for much of the confusion with these two verbs.

 To choose the correct form, you must understand the uses of the simple present, simple past, and past participle forms.